-The Lanczos method, leads to a convolution of the DOS by a Lorentzian function which a small width $\epsilon$.
+One can then use the Lanczos coefficients for a continued-fraction expansion of the DOS \cite{Haydock1972,Pettifor,Gagliano1987,Dagotto1994,Schenk08}.
+This recursion method leads to a convolution of the DOS by a Lorentzian function which a small width $\epsilon$.
 The DOS is thus obtained by a Lorentzian broadening of the spectrum and $\epsilon$ is a kind of energy resolution of the calculation.
-Usually we choose $\epsilon$ between 1 to 10\,meV.
-For systems with a gap, to avoid the tail expansion of the Lorentzian function in the gap, it is more efficient to diagonalize the tridiagonal Hamiltonian matrix of dimension $N_r\times N_r$ and to compute the DOSs by a Gaussian broadening of the spectrum \cite{Lacroix20,Lacroix_these}.
-Usually we have use a Gaussian standard deviation of $\sigma_G =5$\,meV.
+Usually we choose $\epsilon$ between 1 and 10\,meV.
+Alternatively, one can also diagonalize the tridiagonal Lanczos matrix of dimension $N_r\times N_r$ and apply a suitable broadening once the poles and their weights are known from the diagonalization.
+In the case of Lorentzian broadening, both approaches are equivalent \cite{Gagliano1987,Dagotto1994}.
+However, to avoid the tail expansion of the Lorentzian function in the gap for systems with a gap, it is preferable to diagonalize the tridiagonal Lanczos matrix and to evaluate the DOS by a Gaussian broadening of the spectrum \cite{Lacroix20,Lacroix_these}.
+Usually we have used a Gaussian standard deviation of $\sigma_G =5$\,meV.